NVIDIA/optix-toolkit/README.md

 **Problem:** Tests fail with "Cannot read image file filename.exr.
 File is not an image file."
 **Solution:** Install git lfs (`git lfs install`) and re-clone repository.

+**Problem:** Compiling the CUDA compiler identification source file failed.  gcc versions later than 13 are not supported.
+**Solution:** Install gcc-13 (`sudo apt-get install gcc-13`) and use `update-alternatives` to make gcc-13 the default.

 If you encounter a problem, we encourage you to post on the [OptiX forums](https://devtalk.nvidia.com/default/board/90/) or open a ticket on the [OptiX Toolkit issues](https://github.com/NVIDIA/optix-toolkit/issues) page on GitHub.

 ## Attributions